Eden Kane

-Life and career
+Early life and career

-He was born in New Delhi, British India, where his parents Albert James and Coral (nee Bryrne) were civil servant and classical musicians.
+He was born in New Delhi, British India, where his parents Albert James and Coral (nee Byrne) were civil servant and classical musicians.
 When Richard was a child, the family—including his two younger brothers Peter and Clive, and their three sisters—moved to Kurseong, near Darjeeling, to run a tea plantation.
 He pursued his schooling from Sherwood College till March 1954, when, after his father's death, he moved with his brothers, sisters and mother to the UK.
 They settled in Norbury, Croydon, where Richard attended Heath Clark Grammar School.
 Inspired by Bill Haley, he learned guitar and formed a skiffle group, the Fabulous 5, which included his younger brothers.

 He entered a talent contest at the Classic Cinema in Kings Road, Chelsea, where he won a contract to sing an advertising jingle for Cadbury's Drinking Chocolate, which was played frequently on Radio Luxembourg.
 He was signed by management team Philip Waddilove and Michael Barclay, who changed Sarstedt's name to Eden Kane – "Eden" because of its biblical associations at a time when Adam Faith was a top pop star, and "Kane" because Citizen Kane was Barclay's favourite film – and the song was released as the B-side of a single, "You Make Love So Well", by Pye Records in August 1960.